github/developer.github.com/content/changes/2015-06-10-breaking-changes-to-the-organization-permissions-api-coming-on-june-10.md

 ### More flexible options for the "List your repositories" API

 In addition to the changes we've been previewing, we're offering an improved way to filter the repositories returned by the [List your repositories][list-your-repos] API.
-We've added two new parameters that supercede the old `type` parameter. `type` will continue to function as normal, but if you'd like to learn how to take advantage of these new parameters, check out [the API documentation](list-your-repos).
+We've added two new parameters that supercede the old `type` parameter. `type` will continue to function as normal, but if you'd like to learn how to take advantage of these new parameters, check out [the API documentation][list-your-repos].

 ### Migration period